huit/vagrant-generic/README.md

 * Install the Vagrant AWS plugin: vagrant plugin install vagrant-aws
 * Create an EC2 Security Group called "vagrant"
-* Create a Vagrant configuration file in your home directory to contain your AWS config values:
+* Create a Vagrant configuration file in your home directory to contain your AWS config values: `cd ~/.vagrant.d/ && vim Vagrantfile`

-        cd ~/.vagrant.d/
-        vim Vagrantfile
 It should resemble this:
 ```ruby
     Vagrant.configure("2") do |config|